vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/vtorc.md

 `VTOrc` is the automated fault detection and repair tool of Vitess.
 It started off as a fork of the [Orchestrator](https://github.com/openark/orchestrator), which was then custom-fitted to the Vitess use-case running as a Vitess component.
 It has reached general availablity with this release of Vitess.
 An overview of the architecture of `VTOrc` can be found on this [page](../../../reference/vtorc/architecture).

-In order to configure `VTOrc`, you have to make the following changes to `vttablet`:

-* Add `--disable_active_reparents=true`: This part will prevent vttablet from fixing replication, and will rely on VTOrc instead.

-This is recommended but not required to run `VTOrc`.

 Setting up `VTOrc` lets you avoid performing the `InitShardPrimary` step.
 It automatically detects that the new shard doesn't have a primary and elects one for you.